-All grantees receiving awards from the Institute are responsible for the management and fiscal control of all funds.
+All grantees receiving awards from SJI are responsible for the management and fiscal control of all funds.
 Responsibilities include accounting for receipts and expenditures, maintaining adequate financial records, and refunding expenditures disallowed by audits.

 a.
-Each application for funding from a State or local court must be approved, Start Printed Page 68634consistent with State law, by the State's Supreme Court, or its designated agency or council.
+Each application for funding from a state or local court must be approved, consistent with state law, by the state supreme court, or its designated agency or council.

 b.
-The State Supreme Court or its designee shall receive all Institute funds awarded to such courts; be responsible for assuring proper administration of Institute funds; and be responsible for all aspects of the project, including proper accounting and financial record-keeping by the subgrantee.
+The state supreme court or its designee shall receive all SJI funds awarded to such courts; be responsible for assuring proper administration of SJI funds; and be responsible for all aspects of the project, including proper accounting and financial record-keeping by the subgrantee.
 These responsibilities include:

 (4) Accounting for Match.
-The State Supreme Court or its designee will ensure that subgrantees comply with the match requirements specified in this Guideline (see section VI.A.8.).
+The state supreme court or its designee will ensure that sub-grantees comply with the match requirements specified in this Grant Guideline (see section VI.A.8.).

 (5) Audit Requirement.
-The State Supreme Court or its designee is required to ensure that subgrantees meet the necessary audit requirements set forth by the Institute (see sections K. below and VI.A.3.).
+The state supreme court or its designee is required to ensure that sub-grantees meet the necessary audit requirements set forth by SJI (see sections K. below and VI.A.3.).

 (6) Reporting Irregularities.
-The State Supreme Court, its designees, and its subgrantees are responsible for promptly reporting to the Institute the nature and circumstances surrounding any financial irregularities discovered.
+The state supreme court, its designees, and its sub-grantees are responsible for promptly reporting to SJI the nature and circumstances surrounding any financial irregularities discovered.

 D. Accounting System

 The grantee is responsible for establishing and maintaining an adequate system of accounting and internal controls and for ensuring that an adequate system exists for each of its sub-grantees and contractors.
 An acceptable and adequate accounting system: